2factorauth/twofactorauth/CONTRIBUTING.md

   }
 }
 ```
+- The domain should point to the main page of the service, not the login page (usually the root domain, not a subdomain).
 - Keywords must be selected from the values listed in [`categories.json`][categories].
 - The default value for the icon is `<domain>.svg`, but can be overridden by an `img`
 field.